1953 Argentine Grand Prix

 Position after 30 laps: Ascari, Fangio, Farina, Manzon, Gonzalez, Villoresi, Hawthorn, Galvez, Bonetto, Behra.

-Lap 33: Despite changing the spark plugs, Bonetto is still out of the race, but this time due to a transmission failure.
+Lap 33: Despite repairs, Bonetto still leaves the race due to a transmission failure.

-Lap 40: Galvez is also in the pits and he misses Gonzales for 5th.
+Lap 40: Galvez is also in the pits, and the Argentinean lets his teammate Gonzalez through for 5th.

 Position after 40 laps: Ascari, Manzon, Villoresi, Hawthorn, Gonzalez, Galvez, Behra, Trintignant, Brown, Barber.

-Lap 51: Trintignant pulls into the pits and passes the car to Harry Schell.
+Lap 51: Trintignant pulls into the pits and passes his car to Harry Schell.

-Lap 55: Gonzalez catches up with Hawthorn in a light car and passes him to 3rd!
-However, the Englishman does not seem to be going to give in so easily.
+Lap 55: Gonzalez catches up with Hawthorn and passes him for 3rd!
+However, Mike does not seem to be going to give in so easily.

-Lap 61: After several laps of pursuit, Hawthorn manages to find a loophole in the Gonzalez defense and takes the lead again!
+Lap 61: After several laps of pursuit, Hawthorn manages to find a loophole in Gonzalez' defense, and the Englishman takes the lead again!

-On the same lap, Villoresi enters the pits to change wheels, and thus José-Froilan is already in second place!
-However, the Argentine will soon wait for another refueling.
+Meanwhile, on the same lap, Villoresi pulls into the pits to change wheels, and thus José-Froilan is already back in 2nd!

-Lap 65: Ascari also enters the pits to change wheels, but his advantage is so great that he doesn't even lose the lead!
+Lap 65: Ascari also turns into the pits for tire changing, but his advantage over all rivals is so great that he doesn't even lose the lead!

-Last lap: Ascari, having spent the whole race all alone, wins another magnificent victory and already at the first Grand Prix he becomes the leader of the championship!
-Moreover, by leading from start to finish and showing the best lap, Alberto receives the Grand Slam, already the third in his career!
-Second place goes to Villoresi, who had to work hard in this race, breaking through from the back rows.
-The best of the Argentines, Gonzalez, takes the last place on the podium and receives a standing ovation from the audience in his home Grand Prix.
-Hawthorn, in his first race for Ferrari, manages to finish in 4th place despite a disastrous start.
-The last place in the points goes to another Argentine Galvez, for whom this Grand Prix was his debut.
-However, all these achievements, of course, fade against the background of the death of eleven spectators, for whom this day was the last in their lives.
+Last lap: Ascari, having spent the whole race all alone, wins another magnificent victory, confirming his excellent form this year as well!
+Moreover, having led from start to finish and shown the best lap, Alberto today also wins the Grand Slam, which is already the third in his career!
+Meanwhile, the second place goes to Villoresi, who had to work hard in this race, breaking through from the back of the field, whereas the best of the Argentines becomes Gonzalez, who after four pit-stops still takes the last place on the podium and receives a well-deserved ovation from the audience in his home Grand Prix.
+As for Hawthorn, he also looked very decent in his debut race for Ferrari, and he manages to finish 4th despite a disastrous start.
+As for fifth place, it goes to another Argentine, Galvez, who also did a good job, scoring points in his debut Grand Prix.
+However, all these achievements, of course, pale in comparison to the tragedy that unfolded on the 32nd lap of the race and the death of eleven spectators who laid down their lives on the altar of motorsport this day.

 Interesting facts: